analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 4- Create an empty file called "erase.act".

-5- Have a USB-C cable to Power up the Cube Camera using a power band to USB power handy.
+5- Have a USB-C cable to Power up the Cube Camera using a power bank to USB power handy.
 But do NOT power up yet.

 6- Drag and drop the empty "erase.act" file to the DAPLINK drive.
 A copying box opens and the progress stays at 0%.